Puppy Vaccination Schedule: What Shots Does Your Puppy Need?

 The rabies vaccine is generally the only vaccine required by law.
 Others, including core vaccines like the DHPP vaccine, can help with disease prevention but are generally not required.
 You could also consider an influenza vaccine to prevent severe symptoms if your dog’s lifestyle might be affected.

 You might be able to find low-cost vaccines online or through your vet.
-You may also be able to use a pet insurance add-on to secure vaccines more affordably.
+You may also be able to use a pet insurance add-on to cover your puppy’s vaccines more affordably.

-You can see the general cost for the most popular vaccines in the table below.
+You can see the average cost for some of the most common vaccines in the table below.[8]

 Type of Vaccine